marceloribeiro19/Car-Black-Box/README.md

 - **Update Frequency**: Continuous real-time updates.
 - **Replay Function**: Allows playback of stored data to replicate vehicle movements.

-## Installation and Setup

-1. **Hardware Connection**:
-   - Connect the ASM330LHB IMU to the Raspberry Pi 4 via I2C or SPI interface.

-2. **Software Installation**:
-   - Install necessary libraries and dependencies for interfacing with the IMU.
-   - Clone the driver repository from the provided source.

-3. **Configuration**:
-   - Configure the driver settings to match the specific requirements of your application.
-   - Set up the data logging parameters to ensure 15 minutes of orientation data storage.

 ## Usage

 1. **Real-Time Tracking**:
    - Initiate the driver to start real-time tracking of vehicle orientation.
-   - Data is continuously updated and stored in the Raspberry Pi 4's memory.
+   - Data is continuously updated and stored in the Raspberry Pi 4's memory card.

 2. **Replay Mode**:
    - In the event of a crash, activate "Replay Mode" to review and replicate the vehicle's movements leading up to the incident.